 How Long Does It Take To Teach A Parrot To Talk?

-As mentioned, a parrot will pick up words at its own pace.
-Depending on its gender, species, and background, this could be weeks or months.
+A parrot will pick up words at its own pace.
+Depending on its gender, species, and background, this could take weeks or months.
 For most types of parrots, it takes 12 months or more to form clear, coherent phrases.

-Smarter parrots may pick up individual words within a few weeks.
+Smarter parrots may pick up individual words within weeks.
 However, they could sound malformed and only mildly resemble the original word.
 With more practice and honing, the parrot can mimic more effectively.

 Of course, pronunciation will be more easily adapted between parrots.
-If your bird can learn from another bird, it may grasp the basics faster.
-After all, it doesn’t have to translate human sounds into a parrot mimicry; it can take it directly from a mimicry.
+If your parrot can learn to talk from another parrot, it may grasp the basics faster.
+After all, it doesn’t have to translate human sounds into parrot mimicry.

-Parrots can talk like humans because they’re intelligent.
-If you want to help develop that intellect, parrots will always benefit from the company of a more experienced parrot.
+Parrots can talk like humans because they’re so intelligent.
+If you want to develop that intellect, parrots will always benefit from the company of a more experienced parrot.